cpmech/gosl/doc/InstallationOnMacOS.md

 # Installing Gosl on macOS

-The installation on OSX includes:
+The installation on macOS includes:

 1. Xcode
 2. MacPorts